EmpowerPlastic/empowerchain/x/proofofexistence/spec/02_state.md

 - Proof `0x01 | hash | -> ProtocolBuffer(Proof)`

 The hash is not made on-chain to avoid the privacy issues that would entail.
-Instead, the hash string is just checked to be a valid SHA-256 hash.
+Instead, the hash is just checked to be a valid SHA-256 hash.

 The timestamp is simply taken from current block's header (i.e. the time of the block).